jhchein/AzureML-Job-Replayer/README.md

 ```

 Options:

 - `--filter` Filter jobs by status or name pattern
 - `--dry-run` Validate extraction without submitting to target
+- `--limit` Limit the number of jobs to process (useful for testing)
+- `--output` Specify the path to save extracted job metadata (default: `data/jobs.json`)

 ### Workflow

-1. **Extract Phase**: Lists all pipeline and standalone jobs from source, capturing metadata, metrics, and hierarchy.
+1. **Extract Phase**: Lists all pipeline and standalone jobs from the source workspace, capturing metadata, metrics, and hierarchy.
 2. **Replay Phase**: Dynamically generates AzureML pipeline definitions in the target workspace.
 Each step is a dummy component that logs original metrics and tags.
 3. **Validation**: Prints a summary report mapping original job IDs to newly created job IDs.